kirkemmons/high-peaks-client/README.md

 This full stack application is designed for users to keep track of each and every Adirondack High Peak they have hiked.

-Once a user has signed up and/or signed in, the user can add a peak that they have hiked.
-The user can also update or delete each park.
-They can also change password and sign out at the bottom of the page.
+Once a user has signed up and then signed in, the user can add a peak that they have hiked.
+The user can also update a peak, view all the peaks that they have added and delete a peak.
+The user also has the option to change password and sign out when they're done.

 ## Important Links